xitrum-framework/xitrum-doc/guide/metrics.rst

     override def doWithPublisher(globalPublisher: ActorRef) = {
       context.become {
+        // When run in multinode environment
-        case msg @ (first::rest) =>
+        case multinodeMetrics: Set[NodeMetrics] =>
-          // case of clusterd NodeMetrics as Set
-          // SaveDB or write to file.
+          // Save to DB or write to file.

-        case nodeMetrics: NodeMetrics =>
+        // When run in single node environment case nodeMetrics: NodeMetrics =>
-          // case of single NodeMetrics
-          // SaveDB or write to file.
+          // Save to DB or write to file.

         case Publish(registryAsJson) =>
-          // case of metrics registory
-          // SaveDB or write to file.
+          // Save to DB or write to file.

         case _ =>
       }
     }
   }